The 9 best beaches in Los Angeles, California

 2. El Matador Beach

 El Matador is one of Los Angeles' most picturesque beaches.
 Known for its rugged cliffs, unique rock formations and pristine beauty, it's a haven for photography enthusiasts, especially during sunset.
-Golden hour at El Matador is unmatched, with its resplendent glow that radiates off the rocks and creates a romantic ambience.
-Tidepool exploration is also encouraged on the northern end during low tide, where you may find marine organisms, including anemones, sea stars, hermit crabs, small fish and the odd octopus.
+Golden hour at El Matador is unmatched, with a resplendent glow that radiates off the rocks and creates a romantic ambience.
+Tide pool exploration is also encouraged on the northern end during low tide, where you may find marine organisms, including anemones, sea stars, hermit crabs, small fish and the odd octopus.

-Local tip: Parking at El Matador Beach is $3 per hour or $10 for the day.
-But thanks to the new partnership between California State Parks and the California State Library, you can get free parking at over 200 state parks, including El Matador, with your library card.
+Parking: Parking at El Matador Beach is three US dollars (US$3) per hour or US$10 for the day.
+But thanks to the new partnership between California State Parks and the California State Library, you can get free parking at more than 200 state parks, including El Matador, with your library card.

 3. Leo Carrillo State Beach

-Even if you're planning to just spend the day, Leo Carrillo is a great spot for families with various recreational activities like tide pool exploration, fire pits and nature walks over its 1.5-mile length.
+Even if you're planning to just spend the day, Leo Carrillo is a great spot for families with various features such as tide pools, fire pits and areas perfect for nature walks over its 1.5-mile length.
 Several hiking trails around the Leo Carrillo area wind through canyons and offer breathtaking views of the Pacific Ocean.
+Be sure to check the park website for trail closures as work on the trail system is scheduled to run through March 2026.

 4. Zuma Beach